WARRIOR Mnemonic: How SpongeBob’s Crew Stays in Charge When Current Events Get Loud

 Mr. Krabs cleared his throat.
 “Arrr, I’ve made some mistakes chasing money,” he admitted.
 “But if I own up to those missteps, I can focus on making the Krusty Krab a better place for me crew.”

 He straightened up proudly.
-“Plus, owning my story helps me move forward in me new life as a Warrior — where the actions I take today build the future I really want!”
+“Plus, owning my story helps me move forward as a Warrior — where the actions I take today build the future I really want!”

-I added, “This letter reminds me to think beyond today.
-When I take care of my mental health consistently — even when things feel calm — I’m building strength for the moments that will inevitably be harder.
+“This letter reminds me to think beyond today.
+When I take care of my mental health consistently — even when things feel calm — I am building strength for the moments when challenges arise.

-Sustainability keeps me from starting over every time life throws a curveball.
-Instead, I’m already prepared.”
+This keeps me from starting over every time life throws a curveball, because I am ready to triumph over the next challenge.”

 SpongeBob’s Takeaway: